It is now clear that artificial intelligence is an integral part of our lives. It is transforming many industries, including...

 German

 German is the most spoken native language in Europe.
 It is used in Germany, Austria, and parts of Switzerland.
-Many science, engineering, and finance jobs prefer German, primarily if you work with European companies or partners.
+Many science, engineering, and finance jobs prefer German, primarily if you conduct business in Europe.
 German is also often used in global business, research, and academic writing, providing professional opportunities.
-The grammar takes time to get used to, but there are good tools to help.
-EduBrain offers AI-based features to help with reading, listening, and building vocabulary step by step.
-You can set your pace and focus on the topics that matter to you.
-Even basic knowledge of German can be useful at work, in study programs, or when traveling in Europe.

 Portuguese

 Portuguese is the official language in Brazil and is also used in Portugal and parts of Africa.
-Knowing Portuguese can be a key language if you work in trade, tourism, or education.
-Many companies do business with Brazil, so knowing Portuguese can be useful at work.
+Knowing Portuguese can be a key useful language if you work in trade, tourism, or education.
+Many companies do business with Brazil, so knowing Portuguese can be useful at work in the business environment.

 You do not have to be fluent to begin using it.
-In case you are familiar with Spanish, or French, then Portuguese can be more familiar to you, that is why it is the most suitable language to be learned next.
-Free tools such as videos, short stories, and audio lessons can be found online.
-Begin with words in common use and simple phrases.
-Basic knowledge will even be able to assist you to speak with other people, move with less challenges or even fit into a discussion at work or school.
+In case you are familiar with Spanish or French, then Portuguese can be more familiar to you.
+Basic knowledge of Portuguese will even be able to assist you to speak with other people, move with fewer challenges, or even fit into a discussion at work or school.

 Start the Right Way to Learn a New Language

-It’s easier to make progress when you begin with a clear plan.
+It’s easier to make progress when you begin with a clear plan to learn two languages or more.
 You don’t need to study for hours or follow strict rules.
 What matters is finding a routine that fits your day and staying with it.
-Here are a few simple steps that help you choose the best language to learn :
+Here are a few simple steps that help you choose the best language to learn:

-- Focus on just one language.
+- Focus on just one language to learn at a time.
 This helps you stay organized and avoid confusion.

 - Ten minutes daily works better than one long session once a week.